nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **TA**: TA (Teaching Assistant) refers to the person who teaches in a single tutorial/recitation/lab group.
 * **Student**: Student refers to an individual who attends a tutorial class taught by the tutor.
-* **Tutorial**: Smaller classes in university which allow discussion of lecture content and assignment.
+* **Group**: Smaller classes in university which allow discussion of lecture content and assignment.
+This consists of tutorial, recitation and labs.
 * **CLI (Command-Line Interface)**: A text-based interface used to interact with the software by entering commands into a terminal or console window, typically preferred by users who prefer efficiency and automation.
 * **GUI (Graphical User Interface)**: A GUI is a user interface that employs graphical elements such as icons, buttons, and menus for user interaction, providing an intuitive and visually appealing way to navigate and use software.